andrewginns/MSc-Project/Tensorflow_Tools_Build_Instructions.md

 # Tensorflow Tools Build Instructions

+Building these tools ahead of use will save time when you want to run the bazel command.
+Some tools will need to be rebuilt at runtime (i.e. the mobile and desktop benchamrks).
 These tools are separate to compiling the main Tensorflow library from source

 ## Requirements